Cluster Counting Algorithm for the CEPC Drift Chamber using LSTM and DGCNN: Performance

 \section{Performance}

-The two-step model is trained using supervised learning on a large number of waveform samples.
-To evaluate the generalization performance of the model, it is applied on testing samples.
+The two-step model was trained using supervised learning on a large number of waveform samples.
+To evaluate the model's generalization performance, it was applied to test samples.

-For peak-finding algorithm, both the LSTM-based algorithm and the traditional algorithm based on the second-derivative (D2) serve as classifiers.
-Their performance can be evaluated by the metrics of the classifier.
-In the context of classifiers, two commonly used metrics are precision and recall, which can also be referred to as purity and efficiency.
-The purity and efficiency are defined by true positive (TP), false positive (FP), and false negative (FN)~\cite{hossin2015review}, respectively.
-The specific definitions are provided in Eq. (\ref{eq:p_r}):
+For the peak-finding algorithm, both the LSTM-based algorithm and a traditional second-derivative-based (D2) algorithm served as classifiers.
+Their performance was evaluated using standard classifier metrics, including precision (purity) and recall (efficiency).
+Purity and efficiency are defined in terms of true positives (TP), false positives (FP), and false negatives (FN)~\cite{hossin2015review}, as shown in Eq. (\ref{eq:p_r}):

 where TP is the number of correctly detected peaks, (TP+FP) is the total number of detected peaks, and (TP+FN) is the total number of peaks in MC truth of the waveform.
-The LSTM-based peak-finding algorithm is tested on a $\pi$ sample with momenta ranging from 0.2 GeV/$c$ to 20.0 GeV/$c$.
-The sample consists of $5\times10^5$ waveform events.
-For a classifier, the purity and efficiency values can be determined by applying varying probability thresholds.
-Figure \ref{fig:pf_pr} shows the purity and efficiency values of the LSTM-based peak-finding algorithm and the traditional D2 algorithm as a function of the threshold.
-For the LSTM-based algorithm, a threshold of $0.95$ is set, which gives a purity of 0.8986 and an efficiency of 0.8820.
-For the D2 algorithm, the threshold is set to have a similar purity to the LSTM-based algorithm, which gives an efficiency of 0.6827 (Tab. \ref{tab:lstm_and_trad}).
-Therefore, the LSTM-based algorithm is more efficient than the D2 algorithm, especially for the pile-up recovery (as shown in Fig. \ref{fig:lstm_and_trad}).
+The LSTM-based peak-finding algorithm was tested on a $\pi$ sample with momenta ranging from 0.2 GeV/$c$ to 20.0 GeV/$c$, consisting of $5\times10^5$ waveform events.
+Classifier purity and efficiency were evaluated by applying various probability thresholds.
+Figure \ref{fig:pf_pr} shows the purity and efficiency of the LSTM-based peak-finding algorithm and the traditional D2 algorithm as functions of the threshold.
+For the LSTM-based algorithm, a threshold of 0.95 yielded a purity of 0.8986 and an efficiency of 0.8820.
+For the D2 algorithm, the threshold was adjusted to match the LSTM-based algorithm's purity, yielding an efficiency of 0.6827 (Tab. \ref{tab:lstm_and_trad}).This demonstrates that the LSTM-based algorithm is significantly more efficient than the D2 algorithm, particularly in recovering pile-up events (Fig. \ref{fig:lstm_and_trad}).